 It is proposed to push out the kerb line on the road corner and reduce the scale of the existing garden beds to provide more space for pedestrians around the pond edge, and improve the ability for people to get close to the water.
-New seating, cycle parking and planting is also proposed.
-This project, completed in conjunction with the waterway enhancements such as the fountain and pond edge enhancement (Project 8), street crossing improvements (Project 12), and new Band Rotunda (Project 13) will create a dynamic and exciting plaza.
+New seating, cycle parking and planting is also proposed including floral display gardens.
+This project, completed in conjunction with the waterway enhancements such as the fountain and pond edge enhancement (Project 8), street crossing improvements (Project 12), and new Waterside Shelter (Project 13) will create a dynamic and exciting plaza.